mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 NOTE - rework this and move to Literature Review.
 In teaching computing pedagogy the concept of levels of abstraction can be taught to students to help them undertand the level of abstraction that they are working at  [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].
 To quickly review LOA, the levels are Problem, Design, Code, Running the Code.
 And the purpose is, "Levels of abstraction has been interpreted as a hierarchy to enable teachers and learners to describe which level they are working at, rather than as a methodology for programming projects."[@waite_abstraction_2018]

 This conception of levels abstraction is also present in the analysis of the different scopes game making activity systems.
-Throught this lens the most abstract activity system is the larger one who's objective, to make an engaging game that tells an environmentals story, aligns with the problem level of LOA.
+Through this lens the most abstract activity system is the larger one who's objective, to make an engaging game that tells an environmental story, aligns with the problem level of LOA.
 The level between abstract and concrete is that of choosing, implementing and testing game design patterns, which aligns with design.
 The most concrete in this interpretation is then the implementation of different lines of code or creation and migration of digital assets.

 In this chapter we have encounter examples of the use of GDP as a concrete and relatable construct that facilitates communication, engagement, planning and division of labour.
 Then enactment of GDP emerged from this exploratory design to be the key unit of activity.

 <!-- An alternative take [@perrenet_exploring_nodate-1] looks at abstraction as...
 "Abstraction level as a reflection of the so-called processobject duality" -->
 <!-- LINK
 The process of abstraction is present in a tacit way in the process of actions becoming operations. -->

-MOVE LATER?
-As we have explored in this chapter game making using game design patterns creates a tangible link between player experience and the creative process.

 In some of the outlined uses of chapter we can see process at play that helps bridge shifts in design perspective including; the use of a graphical representation of a programmatic construct, AND
 In addition, the use of code playground abstracts away complexities of a development environment, and the immediacy of feedback facilitates  fluid and rapid interchange between the code view and resulting web output.